LanguageMachines/LuigiNLP/README.rst

         def out_tokdir(self):
             return self.outputfrominput(inputformat='txtdir',stripextension='.txtdir',addextension='.tokdir')

         def run(self):
             #setup the output directory
-            # this creates the directory and also moved it out of the way again when failures occur in this task
+            # this creates the directory and also moves it out of the way again when failures occur in this task
             self.setup_output_dir(self.out_tokdir().path)

             #gather input files